 Upon entering the Diaoyutai Hotel, I was soothingly stunned by the balance and openness of the high ceilings and evenly designed corridors that had different rooms with round, red, doorways with no actual doors: the epitome of a fengshui feast for the eyes.
 The wall of translucent windows, directly facing the main entrance, gently poured sunlight into the perfectly lit lobby.
 The modern classical music playing over well-placed speakers just created a perfect balance of yin and yang, ancient and modern.

 I was lead to my right and was instantly hypnotized by the ambiance of the restaurant inside the hotel named Pinju Hangzhou (品聚杭州).
 From the fine, ceramic tableware, to the paintings and decor, Pinju Hangzhou made me feel as though the designer borrowed sophisticated elements of Hangzhou's rich history as a fishing village and port of trade, but left it classy and subtle.
-Several skillfully plated appetizers were already awaiting us.
+Upon arriving at our table, several skillfully plated appetizers were already awaiting us.
 With that the salivation started, and we began to dig in with, slender, black chopsticks.

 MORE magazine had the privilege of tasting their new, autumn menu.
 In other words, there was going to be ample servings of a plethora of delicacies.
 So, I saved some room in order to make sure I would get at least a few mouthfulls of each offering.
 Hot, Earl Grey was poured for us, lending a flowery fragrance to the meal and showing sophistication in food and pairing.
 Thumbs up for that!